 In 1841 Richard was living with his widowed mother Benedicta and brother Henry at Bodle Street Green.
 He was an agricultural labourer.

-In 1851 they were living at Bodle Street, where Richard was an agricultural labourer.
+Back to Richard and Elizabeth Wood, in 1851 they were living at Bodle Street, where Richard was an agricultural labourer.
 In 1861 they were living at "The Ale House", Herstmonceux and Richard remains an agricultural labourer.
 They were still at Bodle Street in 1871,

 Richard and Elizabeth had eleven children